UPDATED (11 December 2017)

-The Ministry of Environment Natural Resources’ Conservation and Tourism through the Botswana Tourism Organisation yesterday announced the postponement of the obligatory Tourism Development Levy (TDL).
+The Ministry of Environment Natural Resources’ Conservation and Tourism through the Botswana Tourism Organisation yesterday announced the postponement of the obligatory Tourism Development Levy (TDL) mentioned below.

 The Botswana Tourism Organisation released this statement:

 "The Botswana Government remains committed to growing the contribution of tourism to the national economy as well as economic diversification and employment creation and therefore, the Tourism Development Levy would help in growing the country’s economy."

 The Levy Background

 • The Ministry of Environment Natural Resources’ Conservation and Tourism through the Botswana Tourism Organisation wishes to announce the introduction of an obligatory Tourism Development Levy (TDL)

 • The objective of the Levy is to raise funds for conservation and national tourism development in order to support the growth of the industry and broaden the tourism base, resultantly improving the lives of the people of Botswana.

 • All visitors to Botswana in exception of residents and citizens of the Southern African Development Community (SADC) member states

 Where is the levy collected?